microsoft/PR-Metrics/.github/CONTRIBUTING.md

 Contributions to documentation are always appreciated.
 Feel free to submit a pull request to contribute to any existing documentation file.
-If you wish to add new documentation, please add it to the `doc` folder.
+If you wish to add new documentation, please add it to the `docs` folder.

 ## Communicating with the Team